ghanshyamjadhav2125/FIFA-WorldCup-Analysis/README.md

 # FIFA-WorldCup-Analysis

 ## Overview
-This project aims to analyze the FIFA World Cup from 1986 to 2022, uncovering key trends, performances, and unique moments to provide valuable insights.
+This project analyzes the FIFA World Cup from 1986 to 2022, highlighting key trends, team performances, top players, and match statistics.
+Using Excel, Python, and Power BI, it uncovers insights into host countries, winners, goals, player preferences, and popular venues, offering a comprehensive view of World Cup history and achievements.
 ## Table of Contents
 - [Project Objective](#project-description)
 - [Project Approach](#project-description)